Nike-Inc/Elevate/README.md

 [sudo] gem install cocoapods
 ```

-To integrate Surge into your Xcode project using CocoaPods, specify it in your [Podfile](http://guides.cocoapods.org/using/the-podfile.html):
+To integrate Elevate into your Xcode project using CocoaPods, specify it in your [Podfile](http://guides.cocoapods.org/using/the-podfile.html):

 ```ruby
 platform :ios, '8.0'